statechannels/statechannels/packages/nitro-protocol/docs/wallet-dev-tutorial/execute-state-transitions.md

 };
 ```

 Notice that the outcome field must conform to the `Outcome` type, which we also imported from `@statechannels/nitro-protocol`.
+The outcome is some data that specifies a redistribution of funds when the channel finalizes.
 Don't worry about this field just yet, we will revisit it later (we got away with an empty array, for now).

 ## Fixed and Variable Parts